enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 ### Run the ISO installation environment setup script

-Automated option:
+We need to install several packages to make the Rescue Mode environment ready for installing an ISO to the server.
+There are two options for this, automated (recommended) and manual.

+#### Automated (recommended) (API key required)

+The automated option provides the best experience as it eliminates a lot of steps and creates a Virtual Machine called XEPA that looks very similar to the physical host as it shares the same SMBIOS information and has the necessary PCI devices attached such as local storage and the management network interface (eth0).
+This means that the VM will be using the host's actual management Layer 3 Public IPv4 network for connectivity.

+However, an API key is required which you can generate by following the instructions [here](https://deploy.equinix.com/developers/docs/metal/identity-access-management/api-keys/).
+Once you have your API key ready, you can run the following command to run the setup script:

 ```
 sed -i "s/#DNS=/DNS=147.75.207.207 147.75.207.208/" /etc/systemd/resolved.conf ; systemctl restart systemd-resolved ; apt update && apt install -y jq curl ; wget -q -O setup-v2.sh https://raw.githubusercontent.com/enkelprifti98/metal-isometric-xepa-ubuntu/main/setup-v2.sh && chmod +x setup-v2.sh && clear && ./setup-v2.sh
 ```

-Manual option:

-We need to install several packages to make the live linux environment ready for installing an ISO to the server.
-To do so, run the following command to run the setup script:
+#### Manual (no API key required)

+The manual option does not require an API key and is useful for legacy systems that don't support IOMMU / PCI passthrough but it takes more steps.
+You can run the following command to run the setup script:

 ```
 sed -i "s/#DNS=/DNS=147.75.207.207 147.75.207.208/" /etc/systemd/resolved.conf ; systemctl restart systemd-resolved ; apt update && apt install -y jq curl ; curl -s https://raw.githubusercontent.com/enkelprifti98/metal-isometric-xepa-ubuntu/main/setup.sh | bash